Hip Dip Surgery vs BBL: Which Is Best for Your Goals?

 It varies by anatomy, but adequate donor fat is essential for meaningful improvement.

-Do hip dips come back after BBL?
+Do hip dips come back after a BBL?

 If transferred fat survives, results are long-lasting, but weight changes can affect appearance.